-This is a free, new fashion, cross-platform, distributed IRC client that works on Linux, Windows and Mac OS X, you can think of it as a GUI replication of WeeChat.
+Quassel is a free, new fashion, cross-platform, distributed IRC client that works on Linux, Windows, and Mac OS X, you can think of it as a GUI replication of WeeChat.

 At the time of this writing, the Quassel development team is still actively working to setup up its features and if you visit the official website, a link I have provided below, you will actually realize that the features page has no content yet but it is actively being used.

 $ sudo apt install quassel [On Debian/Ubuntu & Mint] $ sudo yum install quassel [On CentOS/RHEL 7] $ sudo dnf install quassel [On CentOS/RHEL 8 & Fedora] $ sudo yay -S quassel [On Arch Linux] $ sudo zypper install quassel [On OpenSUSE Linux] $ sudo pkg install quassel [On FreeBSD]

 Element is a free and open-source All-in-one software instant messaging app that supports end-to-end encryption, group chats, video conferencing, voice calls, and sharing of files between users while working remotely.

 $ sudo apt install -y wget apt-transport-https $ sudo wget -O /usr/share/keyrings/riot-im-archive-keyring.gpg https://packages.riot.im/debian/riot-im-archive-keyring.gpg $ echo "deb [signed-by=/usr/share/keyrings/riot-im-archive-keyring.gpg] https://packages.riot.im/debian/ default main" | sudo tee /etc/apt/sources.list.d/riot-im.list $ sudo apt update $ sudo apt install element-desktop